 Introduction to threads with C++11

 The free lunch is over.
-The time that our complex algorithm was running extremely slow on a computer, but ran extremely fast a few years later, because the processor speeds exploded, is gone.
-The trend with current processors is to add more cores, rather than increasing the clock frequency.
+The time when our complex algorithm ran extremely slow on a computer but ran extremely fast a few years later because the processor speeds exploded is gone.
+The trend with current processors is to add more cores rather than increase the clock frequency.

-As programmer, you should be aware of this.
+As a programmer, you should be aware of this.
 Of course, processors will always perform a bit better each year, but the growth in performance is slowing down.
-Currently, a lot of programs can benefit the most by using multiple threads, because of today’s multicore processors.
+Many programs can benefit the most by using multiple threads because of today’s multicore processors.

-In this article I’ll briefly explain what a thread is, and how you can create them with the new threading library in C++11.
-I’m planning to write multiple articles about this topic, each going a little bit more in depth.
+In this article, I’ll briefly explain what a thread is and how you can create them with the new threading library in C++11.
+I’m planning to write multiple articles about this topic, each going more in-depth.

 This is part of a series of articles about multithreading with C++11, the other parts are listed below: